-REVERE, MA (WHDH) - A Revere police officer charged with physically abusing his girlfriend’s young son was ordered held on $5,000 bail Thursday at his arraignment in Chelsea District Court.
+REVERE, MASS.
+(WHDH) - A Revere police officer charged with physically abusing his girlfriend’s young son was ordered held on $5,000 bail Thursday at his arraignment in Chelsea District Court.

 Marcos Garcia, 32, of Saugus, was arraigned on charges of assault and battery on a child causing injury and assault and battery with a dangerous weapon.